mmsbrggr/hsudoku/README.md

 ```
 cabal test
 ```

+## Documentation
+Documentation of the code and the hackage package can be found on hackage.haskell.org/package/hsudoku

 ## Licence
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.